MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-using.md

 10. Check Activity explorer for the event.

-### Scenario 4: Avoid looping DLP notifications from cloud synchronization apps with Auto-quarantine
+### Scenario 4: Avoid looping DLP notifications from cloud synchronization apps with auto-quarantine

 #### Before you begin

-In this scenario, synchronizing files with the **Highly Confidential** sensitivity label to OneDrive is being blocked.
+In this scenario, synchronizing files with the **Highly Confidential** sensitivity label to OneDrive is blocked.
 This is a complex scenario with multiple components and procedures.
 You will need:

 - An AAD user account to target and an onboarded Windows 10 computer that is already synchronizing a local OneDrive folder with OneDrive cloud storage.
 - Microsoft Word installed on the target Windows 10 computer